lfriesecke/uncertainty-aware-pca-revisited/README.md

    pip install -r requirements.txt
    ```

 4. Execute the given code.
 To generate the glyph or the projection of one of the provided datasets, run one of the examples, e.g. `example_glyph_iris.py`.
-The resulting `.off` or `.pdf` file will be saved in the current directory:
+The resulting `.off` or `.pdf` file will be saved to the current directory:
 ```bash
 cd src
 python example_glyph_iris.py